Just-Wil-ls/app-dev/README.md

 - Amazing gameplay
 > Top 3
 3. Black Flag
-*Assassin's Creed IV: Black Flag is an action-adventure, stealth game set in an open world environment and played from a third-person perspective.
-The game features three main cities: Havana, Kingston, and Nassau, which reside under Spanish, British, and pirate influence, respectively.*
+*'Assassin's Creed IV: Black Flag is an action-adventure, stealth game set in an open world environment and played from a third-person perspective.
+The game features three main cities: Havana, Kingston, and Nassau, which reside under Spanish, British, and pirate influence, respectively.'*
 - Open World Exploration
 - Amazing World Building
 - Great Storyline
-'what is code'
---- Horizontal rule? ---